ben-ng/conflux/README.md

 * Conflux has integration tests with [full statement *and* branch coverage](https://coveralls.io/github/ben-ng/conflux?branch=master)
 * It is built on Gaggle, which has integration tests with [full statement coverage](https://coveralls.io/github/ben-ng/gaggle?branch=master)
 * My [distributed mutex](https://github.com/ben-ng/mutex-js) is built on Conflux and has [full statement *and* branch coverage](https://coveralls.io/github/ben-ng/mutex-js?branch=master) and a [fuzz test](https://github.com/ben-ng/mutex-js/tree/master/fuzz) you can run yourself

+## What Could Go Wrong

+In the name of [good science](http://calteches.library.caltech.edu/51/2/CargoCult.htm), and as a first line of defense against bandwagons & go fever, here are all the real and possible issues I can think of that you might run into by using this software.

+1. Since Gaggle doesn't do log compaction yet, it will take Conflux longer and longer to catch up a node that fails and restarts
+2. Since Gaggle can't handle membership changes yet, you cannot change the size of the cluster during operation
+3. Conflux can't handle byzantine failures, so you should only use it in envrionments you control, or where security is not an issue (a cute demo, for example)
+4. I think that Conflux will tolerate crash-stop failures, but haven't proved or tested this at all
+5. I haven't formally proved that any my ideas are correct yet, and even after I do, you should wait a while for more experienced people to weigh in
+6. It is **really difficult** to reproduce issues in distributed systems, so if you run into a problem, you're most likely on your own
+7. The documentation is sparse because I released early to get feedback

+TLDR: You should not use Conflux for mission-critical work.

+## Contributing

+Make some cool demos.
+Help me refine the idea, docs, and API.
+Send me pull requests, even if its for a tiny typo.
+Chat with me on [twitter](https://twitter.com/_benng).

+Let's make distributed systems fun.

 ## License